b3b00/csly/README.md

 ### Generic lexer ###

 Lexemes are often similar from one language to another.
 Csly introduces a generic lexer that defines common lexemes and which can be reused across languages.
-The generic lexer has better performance than a regex-based lexer.
+The built-in generic lexer has better performance than a regex-based lexer.

->### Reuse common token definition and take avantage of a better lexer performance.
+>### Reuse common token definition and take avantage of better lexer performance.

 See [Generic lexer](https://github.com/b3b00/csly/wiki/GenericLexer) for the generic lexer implementation and [Lexer](https://github.com/b3b00/wiki/Lexer) for a general presentation on rolling your own.